IsaiahHarvi/poker/README.md

 ## Getting Started

 NOTE: There is a provided devcontainer (for use in the vscode extension) that will handle all of the inital setup.
-A github token can be placed in the home directory of your OS before building the container to provide git functionality.
+A github token (.github-token) can be placed in .devcontainer directory before building the container to provide git functionality.
 The only further action after building is to cd to poker/poker/.

 1. **Clone the Repository:**
    - Clone this repository to your local machine using `git clone <repo-url>`.